Student Financial Services

 - Consider searching for external scholarships — to get started, review our external scholarship resources.

 - Begin re-applying for financial aid by completing the Free Application for Federal Student Aid (FAFSA) online.
-UVM’s priority financial aid deadline is March 1 for returning students.
-Complete your FAFSA as soon as possible after January 1 to receive priority consideration for available student financial aid programs.
+UVM’s priority financial aid deadline is February 1 for all students.
+Complete your FAFSA as soon as possible after October 1 to receive priority consideration for available student financial aid programs.

 - Keep a close eye on your UVM e-mail account.
 We’ll send you an e-mail when your FAFSA is received and if any additional information is required.